ruby-hyperloop/ruby-hyperloop.io/source/docs/components/javascript-components.html.md

 Likewise MyLib::MyComponent would match any of the following in the Javascript namespace: `MyLib.MyComponent`, `myLib.MyComponent`, `MyLib.myComponent`, `myLib.myComponent`

 *How it works:  The first time Ruby hits a native library or component name, the constant value will not be defined.
 This will trigger a lookup in the javascript name space for the matching component or library name.
-This will generate either a new subclass of React::Component::Base or React::NativeLibrary that imports the javascript object, and no further lookups will be needed.*
+This will generate either a new subclass of Hyperloop::Component or React::NativeLibrary that imports the javascript object, and no further lookups will be needed.*

 ## Including React Source